If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 Third person limited (or reflector, or third person close) One of most common of the late 20th century and today.
 Everything that is seen and thought by one character.
 It only goes inside one person’s head, but the character can also be described.
 Uses the grammatical 3rd person.

 Multiple Third Person Also common and useful.
-Each chapter or section stays with and goes inside only one character, but the next chapter or section stays with and goes inside a different character.
+Each chapter or section is a third person limited, staying with and going inside only one character, but the next chapter or section stays with and goes inside a different character.

 Samples of Writing that Show Various Points of View or Ways to Tell a Story